Web Design Tips: Key Highlights

 10. Use Whitespace

-Whitespace, also known as negative space, refers to the empty or unoccupied areas of a web page that do not contain any visual or design elements such as text, images, or graphics.
+Whitespace, also known as negative space, refers to the empty or unoccupied areas that don’t contain any visual or design elements such as text, images, or graphics.

-White space provides breathing room between different elements, enhancing readability, guiding your focus and improving overall user experience.
+White space provides breathing room between different elements, enhancing readability, guiding user focus and improving overall user experience.

 Best practices for using white space in web design include: